 - Return the exam papers to the designated meeting area.

-All graduate IAs and TAs in the Faculty are placed into a proctor pool.
+All graduate IAs and TAs in the Faculty of Mathematics are placed into a proctor pool.
 Names are drawn from this pool whenever proctors are needed for an exam.
 The Math Faculty Proctor Pool assignments are independent of any course-related duties and do not fall under the jurisdiction of ISG.

 All ISAs are required to attend one section of lectures for the course they are tutoring.
 Attendance is considered mandatory for the following reasons: